robertoduarte/SaturnMathPP/README.md

     // Runtime floating-point conversion (with performance warning) float someFloat = GetRuntimeFloat();
     Fxp d = Fxp::Convert(someFloat); // Warning: heavy operation on Saturn hardware

+    // Disable performance warnings for specific sections if needed
+    #define DISABLE_PERFORMANCE_WARNINGS
+    #include "saturn_math.hpp"
+    // Now conversion warnings are suppressed in this compilation unit

     // Converting back to other types
     int16_t i = a.As<int16_t>();     // To integer